Cosmic-Ray Physics at the South Pole: Acknowledgements

 During the following summer season (1988/1989), Trevor Weekes installed instrumentation to observe Cherenkov light produced by showers in the atmosphere, with two Fresnel lens/photomultiplier combinations sited $11\,\rm{m}$ from the centre of the SPASE array.
 The orientation of the Cherenkov telescopes was determined during the winter from a lunar transit where the moon was observed.
 With this device, it was demonstrated that the angular accuracy of the reconstructed shower direction was around $0.8^\circ$ at $200\,\rm{TeV}$~\cite{Walker:1991}.

 At the time of operation of SPASE-1, very little information could be transmitted during the Antarctic winter so magnetic tapes with data from January and February 1988 were brought out when the station closed.
-Some \mbox{$2 \times 10^6$} events were used to set limits on signals above $100\,\rm{TeV}$ during an interesting epoch when SN1987A was active in X-rays, and when a TeV observation had been reported.
-No signals were detected with a limit on the output of \mbox{$3 \times 10^{39}\,\rm{erg\,s}^{-1}$} at a median energy of $100\,\rm{TeV}$ \cite{Gaisser:1988sd}.
+Some \mbox{$2 \times 10^6$} events were used to set limits on signals above $100\,\rm{TeV}$ during an interesting epoch when SN1987A was active in X-rays, and when an observation of TeV photons had been reported~\cite{PhysRevLett.61.2292}.
+No signals were detected with a limit on the output of \mbox{$3 \times 10^{39}\,\rm{erg\,s}^{-1}$} at a median energy of $100\,\rm{TeV}$ \cite{Gaisser:1988sd} which was comparable to the best existing limit, despite the limited information transmitted from South Pole during this time.
 Using four years of data, a systematic search was made for signals from 9 prospective sources including $6$ X-ray binaries, SN19987A and Tuc47.
 Only upper limits were obtained \cite{PhysRevD.48.4504}.
 While the SPASE project was technically very successful \cite{PhysRevD.48.4495}, the results obtained from it alone were scientifically disappointing.